Can I visit a church for private prayer?

 What about weddings?

-Weddings are also permitted but may only be celebrated with five people – the couple, the celebrant and two witnesses – in attendance at the church and subject to physical distancing and hygiene directives.
+Yes.
+From May 15 weddings are permitted but may only be celebrated with ten people plus the couple, the celebrant and assistant minister in attendance and subject to physical distancing and hygiene directives.
 The church should be closed once the limited participants have been admitted.
 Larger celebrations after the public emergency has passed (ie on the first anniversary) can be performed.
-However, now that wedding reception venues are closed, most weddings are being postponed for at least six months.
+However, now that wedding reception venues are closed, most weddings are being postponed until further notice.

-Am I still able to go to the Sacrament of Reconciliation during Lent?
+Am I able to go to the Sacrament of Reconciliation?

 What if a loved one dies?
 Can I still have a funeral Mass?

 Yes.
-Funerals may now only be celebrated with a limit of 10 people in attendance at the church and subject to physical distancing, hygiene etc. The church should be closed once the limited participants have been admitted.
-Grieving families could be promised a larger celebration after the public emergency has passed.
+From May 15 funerals may now be celebrated with 20 mourners indoors or 30 mourners outdoors in addition to the celebrant and undertakers in attendance and subject to physical distancing, hygiene etc. The church should be closed once the limited participants have been admitted.
+Grieving families could be promised a larger celebration after the public emergency has passed

 How about the Anointing of the Sick?